-- All users will be informed that network and Internet use will be monitored. - An e-Safety training programme will be introduced to raise the awareness and importance of safe and responsible internet use. - Pupil instruction in responsible and safe use should precede Internet access. - Safe and responsible use of the internet and technology will be reinforced across the curriculum.
-Particular attention will be given where pupils are considered to be vulnerable. - Staff should be aware that Internet traffic can be monitored and traced to the individual user.
-Discretion and professional conduct is essential. - Staff that manage filtering systems or monitor ICT use will be supervised by the Senior Leadership Team and have clear procedures for reporting issues.
+- All users will be informed that network and Internet use will be monitored. - A digital safety training programme will be introduced to raise the awareness and importance of safe and responsible internet use. - Pupil instruction in responsible and safe use should precede Internet access. - Safe and responsible use of the internet and technology will be reinforced across the curriculum.
+Particular attention will be given where pupils are considered to have vulnerabilities. - Staff should be aware that Internet traffic can be monitored and traced to the individual user.
+Discretion and professional conduct are essential. - Staff that manage filtering systems or monitor ICT use will be supervised by the Senior Leadership Team and have clear procedures for reporting issues.